JNRowe/jnrbase/README.rst

 * Ryan Sutton

 If I’ve forgotten to include your name I wholeheartedly apologise.
-Just drop me a mail_ and I’ll update the list!
+Just drop me a mail_ or open an issue_, and I’ll update the list!

 Bugs
 ----